 Global warming endangers our health, jeopardizes our national security, and threatens other basic human needs.
 Some impacts—such as record high temperatures, rising seas, and severe flooding and droughts—are already increasingly common.

-In total, the U.S. transportation sector—which includes planes, trains, ships, and freight—produces around thirty percent of all U.S. global warming emissions.
-That’s an order of magnitude more than most countries.
+In total, the US transportation sector—which includes cars, trucks, planes, trains, ships, and freight—produces nearly thirty percent of all US global warming emissions.
+Only the electricity sector accounts for more.

 Unfortunately, oil-related emissions may rise in the coming years as the oil industry extracts and refines “unconventional” oils, such as tar sands and tight oil.
 Using less oil—and avoiding unnecessary emission from the oil we do use—is the real solution.